Skip to Main Content

 • The Steering Committee may appoint an NCI Ex-Officio member of the Steering Committee to serve for a period of less than one year as Acting Chair or Acting Chair-Elect as circumstances warrant, such as the resignation of the Chair or Chair-Elect.

-In addition to the Chair and Chair-Elect, the Executive Director of the NCI Cohort Consortium with duties described in Article VI, will be designated by the Associate Director of EGRP.
+As outlined in Article VI, the Executive Director of the NCI Cohort Consortium will be designated by the Associate Director of EGRP and work in collaboration with the Steering Committee officers.

 Section 10 - Special meetings: Special meetings of the Steering Committee shall be called at the request of the Chair, or one-third of the Steering Committee.
 Notices of special meetings shall be sent out by the Executive Director to each Steering Committee member at least two weeks in advance.

-Section 1 - Committee formation: The Steering Committee may create ad-hoc committees as needed, drawing on individuals with relevant expertise from among the Consortium membership.
-The Steering Committee Chair appoints all committee Chairs.
-Committees are assigned by the Steering Committee for a specified time period to work on specific issues facing the organization.
-Committee Chairs shall provide regular updates on their committee work to the Steering Committee at scheduled Steering Committee meetings.
+Section 1 - Ad-Hoc Subcommittee formation: The Steering Committee may create ad-hoc subcommittees as needed, drawing on individuals with relevant expertise from among the Consortium membership.
+The Steering Committee Chair appoints all subcommittee Chairs.
+Subcommittees are assigned by the Steering Committee for a specified time period to work on specific issues facing the organization.
+Subcommittee Chairs shall provide regular updates on their subcommittee work to the Steering Committee at scheduled Steering Committee meetings.

-Section 2 - Standing Committee: The Project Group Subcommittee is a standing committee consisting of a chair, minimum of two members in addition to the Chair chosen from the steering committee, and up to two members from active project groups who would serve one-year terms chosen at the discretion of the committee chair.
-The Project Group Subcommittee has responsibility for identifying scientific opportunities that could be addressed through the NCI Cohort Consortium, conducting reviews of active project groups, and determining eligibility of new cohort membership applications.
+Section 2 - Standing Steering Committee Subcommittee: The Project Group Subcommittee is a standing committee under the Steering Committee consisting of a Chair, minimum of two members in addition to the Chair chosen from the Steering Committee, and up to two members from active project groups who would serve one-year terms chosen at the discretion of the Chair.
+The Project Group Subcommittee has responsibility for identifying scientific opportunities that could be addressed through the NCI Cohort Consortium, conducting reviews of active project groups, and advising the Steering Committee on the eligibility of new cohort membership applications.

 Article VI - Executive Director of the NCI Cohort Consortium